Financial Aid Process

-For grants and loans, the application process typically is easier.
+For grants and loans, the application process is easier.
 Most grants and loans simply require you to complete the FAFSA and the college’s take it from there.
 Each school has a specific amount of grant money it awards and uses their own discretion in dividing it among applicants.

 Students — and their parents — should aim to complete the FAFSA during the student’s senior year in high school, but after their college applications are completed.
 Be aware that it has a deadline in the spring that can change year to year.
 You must complete a FAFSA each year you plan to attend college and ask for financial aid.

 There will be an area on the FAFSA where you can indicate which schools you’ve applied to.
-Each school you list will receive a copy of your FAFSA results once they are completed by the government.
+Each school on your list will receive a copy of your FAFSA results once they are completed by the government.

 Student Aid Report

 If you are awarded a scholarship, the scholarship donor will alert you separately.
 The method depends on who is funding the scholarship and how you applied.
-For example, you may receive a notice with your acceptance letter from a college that you’ve been chosen to receive a scholarship.
+For example, you may receive a notice that you’ve been chosen to receive a scholarship with your acceptance letter from a college.

 Your SAR includes a summary of all the information you provided.
-It also includes your Expected Family Contribution (EFC), which estimates how much your family is able to pay for your higher education that year.
+It also includes your Expected Family Contribution (EFC), which estimates how much your family is able to pay for your expenses that year.